dbild/mozsprint-repo-template/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to Teen-driven inquiry and working in the open

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+Thank you for your interest in contributing to Teen-driven inquiry and working in the open :tada:!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...
+This project is focused on adapting and modifying [Mozilla's Open Leadership Training Series](https://mozilla.github.io/open-leadership-training-series/) for a teen audience, specifically so that teens will be better equipped to launch and carry out collaborative inquiry projects and work in the open.

 Add some info on *why* people should read your contributor guidelines and *what* they are.